justone/endot-hugo/content/post/2012-05-27-easy-development-with-git-backup.markdown

 ---
 layout: post
-title: "Easy development with git_backup"
+title: Easy development with git_backup
-date: 2012-05-27 14:48
+date: '2012-05-27 14:48:00'
 comments: true
-categories:
+tags:
-- Code
+- code
-- Programming
+- programming
+slug: easy-development-with-git-backup
 ---

 I've been using [git_backup](/2009/09/27/git_backup-pl-a-simple-script-to-backup-with-git/) to back up the websites I run for quite a while now.
 It works well and I only need to scan the daily cron emails to see if the backup went well or if there were any odd files changed the day before.